fortrabbit/help/docs/ssh-uni.md

 template:      article
 reviewed:      2021-03-22
-title:         SSH deployment
+title:         SSH access
-naviTitle:     SSH deployment
+naviTitle:     SSH access
 lead:          Learn what you can do on the command line with fortrabbit Apps.

 stack:         uni
 proLink:       remote-ssh-execution-pro
-group:         deployment
+group:         ssh
+order:         3
 rank:          1

 keywords: